BEACH CITY SPORTS “GOLDEN RULES”:

 - Any touchdown scored before the blue cone (midfield) by a MALE player rewards an additional two points for the score.
 This counts for any catch, run or interception.

 - Any touchdown thrown/caught/ ran by a female rewards an additional two points for the score.
 Any female throw or catch that is passed the line of scrimmage can count as an automatic first down.
 Note: Female first downs are NOT permitted at any time within the Red Zone.
 Team only have one female first down per drive and if you use it, it automatically voids the following first down cone.
 A forward pass must be past the line of scrimmage, and must be clear and conclusive.
-Additionally, Female rush TD’s inside the Red zone will only count for 6 points.
+Additionally, any hand off to a FEMALE player behind the line of scrimmage for a rushing TD will only count for 6 points.
+Any pitch to a female player on any part of the field after the line of scrimmage that results in a a TD will count for 8 points.
 There are no additional points awarded for 1 or 2pt conversions.

 - Each half will begin by spotting the ball on the 5- yard line (between the goal line and the Red cone) with no kick-off.